YUDANE

 All-cashNon-resident handoff

 The deposit and full price are wired to the court with no financing.
 A non-resident cannot open a standard Japanese bank account, so a bilingual judicial scrivener (司法書士) must execute under power of attorney.
-Yudane prices this handoff into every verdict.
+Budget this handoff into any bid.

-The verdict, the reasons, and the bid math are always free.
-The paid layer is the document deep-read — the scanned 三点セット, OCR-read, translated, and risk-flagged — and the vetted bilingual handoff.
-Browse the scored board →
+The lot facts, the court’s numbers, and the bid math are always free.
+The paid layer is the document deep-read — the court’s 三点セット, read page by page and faithfully translated, ending in questions for your lawyer, never a verdict.
+Browse the board →

 The moat